Stocks fall broadly, S&P 500 set to break winning streak

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Friday, putting major indexes on track for losses that will end a solid run of weekly gains.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Friday, putting major indexes on track for losses that will end a solid run of weekly gains.

 Technology stocks had some of the biggest losses and the sector's dip weighed heavily on the broader market.
 Microsoft fell 1.3%.